How I Vibe: Mark Smith, CEO of Leadership Resource Institute

 Knowing that his yearly schedule can include potentially hundreds of workshops, consultations, and training sessions, Smith needed a more streamlined way to collaborate remotely with international clients.
-Read on to see how the Vibe digital whiteboard improved his workflow and made his collaborations more dynamic.
+Read on to see how the Vibe digital smart board improved his workflow and made his collaborations more dynamic.

 How Smith chose Vibe

 Like many people, Smith uses Google Docs regularly in his work.
 So it’s no surprise, then, that his search for the right digital whiteboard began with a Google product.

 “About two years ago, I saw some digital whiteboard demos and actually got to practice on Google’s Jamboard.
 And I thought, that’s kind of a slick tool, because you can do some interesting things on it.
 You can import your Google Docs into it, and it also has the ability to connect to video conferences for virtual meetings,” he explained.